×

 Show More...

-To add a speaker, send an email to bss2d@Virginia.EDU Include the seminar type (e.g. Condensed Matter Seminars), date, name of the speaker, title of talk, and an abstract (if available).
+To add a speaker, send an email to bss2d@Virginia.EDU (, Fall Semester) Include the seminar type (e.g. Condensed Matter Seminars), date, name of the speaker, title of talk, and an abstract (if available).
 [Please send a copy of the email to phys-speakers@Virginia.EDU.]